Jump to Questions On:

 Is English-language reading material available?

-There are three daily English papers: Arab News, Saudi Gazette, and Riyadh Daily.
+There main English papers are Arab News and Saudi Gazette.
 There are several English-language bookstores, but the stock can vary.
 There are book-sharing clubs among expats and small libraries at the hospital.
 Books can also be ordered online from websites such as Amazon.com.
 An eReader, such as Kindle, is also an option.

 What is the food like?